ibrahimshittu/ibrahimshittu/README.md

 **[Thrive Agric (YC W19)](https://ibrahimshittu.com/projects/crust-mobile-bank)** · Engineering Lead

 Led engineering for Crust's mobile banking apps and internal tools.
 The work spanned iOS, Android, and the systems bank operators used to support customers.
-The product reached more than 73,000 customers and processed over $1 million in transactions in its first year.
+The product grew to serve hundreds of thousands of users and processed seven-figure transaction volume in US dollars.

 ## How I work